meanbee/gmailactions/README.md

 ## Requirements:

 - Emails must be [authenticated via DKIM or SPF](https://support.google.com/mail/answer/180707?hl=en)
-	- If you are unable to modify your DNS records to support this, one way of acheiving is through the use of a SMTP module
+	- If you are unable to modify your DNS records to support this, one way of achieving is through the use of a SMTP module
 - Your domain of the DKIM or SPF signatures must match the domain of your From: email address exactly. eg for From: foo@bar.com the DKIM must be for the bar.com domain and not a subdomain such as email.bar.com.
 - Emails must come from a static email address, eg foo@bar.com
 - Emails must follow [Google's general email guidelines](https://support.google.com/mail/answer/81126?hl=en)